 - Saturday supper and a meander – Caribbean goat curry from the Bajan Jerk Box or a burrito from Down Mexico Way, then some cheeky cocktails at the Cocktail Bar and late-night dancing at the silent disco.

-- Breakfast burritos from Brad at Manjula are a must-try before having an early morning family kayaking session on the lake.
+- Veggie breakfast baps from Green Box – are a must-try before having an early morning family kayaking session on the lake.

 - Afterwards, a fruity lolly from Lickalix en route to the kid’s Art Camp.

-- Soak up some sun on Leapfrog Lawns with a sneaky G&T from Simon at Juniper Express.
+- Soak up some sun on Leapfrog Lawns with a sneaky G&T from Scott at The Little Langton horsebox bar.

 - Then a Pizza Wagon lunch for everyone before heading Into The Trees for some shade.
 Jane at the Wildside Bar is serving foraged beer and cordials, really tasty!

-- Supper will be a hard decision tonight between a delicious plate of mackerel and chips from Ollies Fish Shack or a juicy gourmet burger with stichelton cheese from Jacobs Ladder.
+- Supper indulge with a juicy organic gourmet burger with stichelton cheese from Jacobs Ladder.

 - Jackson’s General Store are on-site all weekend for camping essentials offering the chance to stock up on a few bits and spend the day exploring Pippingford Park.